Frazier Center

 The Center operates with researchers from the Howard University School of Social Work faculty, staff, visiting scholars, community partners and students.

-The Center provides research training to organizations within the community.
-New contributions continue to fund the Center's research efforts and provide additional resources for the creation of new research initiatives.
+The Center staff and collaborators provide research and training to organizations within the community.
+New contributions fund the Center's research agenda and help efforts to secure additional resources for the creation of new research initiatives.

 Resources